 - To prepare the filling, combine the apple, cranberries, coconut or brown sugar, cornstarch and cinnamon in a large bowl.
 Stir until the cornstarch dissolves and the cinnamon is evenly dispersed.

 - To prepare the topping, stir together the oats, flour, coconut or brown sugar, and cinnamon in a large bowl.
-Mix in the melted butter until the mixture resembles a fine meal.
+Mix in the melted butter until the mixture resembles fine crumbs.

 - Spread the fruit filling into the prepared pan, and gently press it down.
 Evenly sprinkle with the crumb topping.
 Bake at 350°F for 35-40 minutes for firmer apples, or 55-60 minutes for softer apples.
 (After 40 minutes, if the crumble topping starts to brown too quickly, cover the top with foil.)
 Cool completely to room temperature.
 Let the crumble rest at room temperature for at least 3 hours before serving to allow the juices to thicken.